Ozone Depletion & Aquatic Life

 UV-B and Marine Organisms

 Plankton form the foundation of aquatic food webs.
 Plankton productivity is limited to the euphotic zone, the upper layer of the water column in which there is sufficient sunlight to support the photosynthesis of food.
 Since UV radiation has the ability to penetrate up to 20 metres down in clear water, plankton and other light dependent organisms often experience cell damage, much as human DNA can be damaged by the strong solar radiation.
 Both plant (phytoplankton) and animal (zooplankton) species are damaged by UV-radiation even at current levels.
 As with certain land plants, some species are more sensitive to UV-light at critical stages in their life cycle, and changes in radiation may shorten the breeding period to intolerable levels.
 As plankton make up the base of the marine food chain, changes in their number and species composition will influence fish and shellfish production world-wide.
 These kinds of losses will have a direct impact on the food supply.
+Here you can read more about other ozone depleting substances.

 Solar UV-B radiation has also been found to cause damage to the early developmental stages of fish, shrimp, crab, amphibians and other animals.
 The most severe effects are decreased reproductive capacity and impaired larval development.
 Even at current levels, solar UV-B radiation is a limiting factor, and small increases in UV-B exposure could result in a significant reduction in the size of the population of animals that eat these smaller creatures.